 While each element of our compensation program is intended to motivate and encourage employees at all levels to drive performance and achieve superior results for our stockholders, there is a different emphasis on the three primary elements based on an employee's position and ability to impact our financial results.
 In general, the percentage of performance-based pay, or at-risk pay, increases with job responsibility.
 This is intended to offer an opportunity for gain in the event of successful performance, matched with the prospect of less compensation when performance falls short of established financial and/or stockholder return targets.
-The aggregate base pay for our CEO comprised approximately 24% of the value of the aggregate compensation opportunities provided to him for 2017 with the remainder of other compensation consisted of variable pay including equity awards.

-For 2017, compensation for Messrs.
-Soder, Schull and Barber has been structured so that approximately 29 % of compensation consists of aggregate base pay.
+For 2018, compensation for Messrs.
+Soder, Schull, Barber and Weber has been structured so that approximately 33 % of compensation consists of aggregate base pay.